Decomposition of Topological Azumaya Algebras with Orthogonal Involution: Introduction

 Knus--Parimala--Srinivas generalized the notion of a central simple algebras with an involution to Azumaya algebras over schemes, \cite{KPS1990}.
 Saltman presented a classification of involutions of Azumaya algebras over commutative rings into kinds, \cite[Section 3]{SAzuInvo1978}.
-In this paper we declare an involution on a topological Azumaya algebra to be an \textit{involution of the first kind} or an \textit{involution of the second kind} depending on whether or not there is a group action on the base space, respectively.
-All the involutions we discuss here are involutions of the first kind over, which are classified as orthogonal and symplectic involutions.
+An involution on a topological Azumaya algebra is said to be an \textit{involution of the first kind} or an \textit{involution of the second kind} depending on whether or not there is a group action on the base space, respectively.
+All the involutions we discuss here are involutions of the first kind, which are classified as orthogonal and symplectic involutions.

 \begin{definition} Let $X$ be a connected topological space, and let $\cA$ be a topological Azumaya algebra of degree $n$ over $X$.
-An \textit{involution on} $\cA$ is a morphism of fiber bundles $\tau:\cA \rightarrow \cA$ such that $\tau\circ\tau=\id_{\cA}$, and when restricted to fibers it is an anti-automorphism of complex algebras, i.e. $\tau(ab)=\tau(b)\tau(a)$ holds on sections.
+An \textit{involution on $\cA$} is a morphism of fiber bundles $\tau:\cA \rightarrow \cA$ such that $\tau\circ\tau=\id_{\cA}$, and when restricted to fibers it is an anti-automorphism of complex algebras.
 In this case, $(\cA,\tau)$ is called a \textit{topological Azumaya algebra with involution}. \end{definition}

 \begin{definition} Let $X$ be a connected topological space, and let $(\cA,\tau)$ be a topological Azumaya algebra with involution over $X$.
 The involution $\tau$ is said to be \md{orthogonal} (\md{symplectic}) if the restriction $\tau|_{\cA^{-1}(x)}:\cA^{-1}(x)\to\cA^{-1}(x)$ is an orthogonal (a symplectic) involution of complex algebras for all $x\in X$, in the sense of the definition given in Subsection \ref{invoma}. \end{definition}